arusheea/gwctraining/css/ReadMe.md

 Below we will discuss some common CSS properties, and the kinds of values they can take.

+#### Sizing and spacing of elements

-- `width` and `height`: specify the width and height of an element with a unit (pixels px, cm, mm, etc.) or as a percentage of the containing element.
+- `width` and `height`: Specify the width and height of an element with a unit (pixels px, cm, mm, etc.) or as a percentage of the containing element.
-- `max-width` and `max-height`: specify the maximum width and height of the element.
+- `max-width` and `max-height`: Specify the maximum width and height of the element.
 This is useful if the height and width are dependent on the page size, and we want to ensure it doesn't get larger than a certain size.
-- `min-width` and `min-height`: specify the minimum width and height of the element.
+- `min-width` and `min-height`: Specify the minimum width and height of the element.
 This is useful if the height and width are dependent on the page size, and we want to ensure it doesn't get smaller than a certain size.

 > Absolute length units include:
 > - cm (centimeters)